1913 Ottoman coup d'état: Government of Kâmil Pasha and lead-up to the coup

 After the capture of Salonica (Thessaloniki), the birthplace of many progressive political leaders and movements of the era, by Greece in November 1912, many CUP members were arrested by Greek forces and exiled to Anatolia.
 At the same time, Freedom and Accord found itself on the brink of dissolution after inter-party conflicts.

-Left with little political power and flexibility, the CUP began to plan a coup against Kâmil Pasha's Freedom and Accord government.
+Left with little political power and flexibility, the CUP began to plan a coup against Kâmil Pasha's government.
 In addition, an animosity had already been brewing between Kâmil Pasha and the CUP since the 1908 Young Turk Revolution that had started the Second Constitutional Era.
 During the more than four years since, Kâmil Pasha had made a series of efforts to keep CUP members far from government and keep the army, which had many CUP members among its ranks, out of politics.
-By January 1913, the CUP was thoroughly frustrated with Kâmil Pasha and Freedom and Accord.
+By January 1913, the CUP was thoroughly frustrated with Kâmil Pasha.
 Although the coup was to be a surprise attack, the CUP had made definitive decisions to carry it out far in advance.

 Although he was killed during the coup, both the CUP and Freedom and Accord claimed that they had been planning to give Minister of the Navy Nazım Pasha a position in their next cabinet.
-The CUP's Talaat Bey went as far as to say some time after the coup that the CUP had previously offered Nazım Pasha the position of Grand Vizier and the leadership its cabinet.
+The CUP's Talaat Bey went as far as to say some time after the coup that the CUP had previously offered Nazım Pasha the position of grand vizier and the leadership its cabinet.